bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 ```

 This implies that what we have is a type inference problem.
-If we explicity type the list values, then we can create our list of `Any`s:
+If we explicitly type the list values, then we can create our list of `Any`s:

 ```scala
 val in1any: Inner[Any] = Inner("foo")